 be in conflict with the provisions of the UIL.

 Section 3.
-Persons who volunteer to assist the FMHS Band or Colorguard are important to the
+Persons who volunteer to assist the FMHS Band or Color Guard are important to the

-success of our Band and Colorguard programs.
+success of our Band and Color Guard programs.
 LISD Board Policy requires that every

 volunteer undergo a background check before being allowed to work on a school site.
 Additional